-All residents have the right to live in an environment that provides reasonable conditions for study and sleep.
+All residential students have the right to live in an environment that provides reasonable conditions for study and sleep.
 Mandatory courtesy and quiet hours have been established and are posted in each residence hall.
 Courtesy hours are in effect 24 hours a day, seven days a week.
-Quiet hours must be observed Sunday to Thursday, 11 p.m. to 9 a.m., and Friday to Saturday, 12 a.m. to 9 a.m.
+During courtesy hours, students are expected to be always considerate of the needs of others and comply with requests for maintaining a reasonable level of quiet.